-Item Information required Include the information in this column 10A Would a switchover between control modes/parameters occur under emergency or restoration conditions (e.g. line charging)?
+Item Information required Include the information in this column (if the required information is not readily available, include the likely date this information will be provided) 10A Would a switchover to another between control modes/parameters occur under emergency or restoration conditions (e.g. line charging)?
 Is the switchover automatic or operator enabled (e.g. automatic gain reduction)?
-Please also list the criteria used to determine whether a switchover is required.
-Is the switchover automatic or operator enabled (e.g. automatic gain reduction)?
-Please also list the criteria used to determine whether a switchover is
+Please also list the criteria used to determine whether a switchover is 10B whether any additional control loop applies during system restoration? (e.g. resonance control etc.)

-10B Whether any additional control loop applies during system restoration? (e.g. resonance control etc.) 10C Please provide the minimum fault level for: The default settings and control strategy that would apply during normal operation?
-Where the controller can provide stable response under emergency or restoration conditions?
+10C Please provide the minimum fault level for: • Which tThe default settings and control strategy that would apply during normal operation? • Where the controller can provide stable response under emergency or restoration conditions?
 10D Does this require any changes to static reactive plant/filter switching compared to that applied during system intact conditions?
 10E What criteria are used to determine whether switchover should occur?
 10F What changes would apply to control system settings/strategies compared to those applied for system intact conditions?
 To what extent have these control settings/strategies for system restoration been tested?
 10G Whether or not parallel mode of operation with other FACTS controllers will be suspended during these emergency conditions?